worktheclock/replit.github.io/repls/http-servers.md

 if you make changes to your server, you will need to restart the repl in order to see those changes reflected in the live version.

-Below is an example of a simple HTTP server running Flask in python3.
-Feel free to fork it or play around with it.
+Below is an example of a simple HTTP server running Flask in python3, displaying HTML from `templates/index.html`.
+Feel free to fork and play with the code as you'd like.

-<iframe height="400px" width="100%" src="https://repl.it/@timmy_i_chen/flask-boilerplate?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
+<iframe height="400px" width="100%" src="https://repl.it/@kodumbeats/flasktemplate?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 We highly recommend using a `requirements.txt` file, `package.json` file, or `Gemfile` for Python, Node/Express, and Ruby web apps, respectively.
 See our